mgl0619/umi_amplicon/README.md

 The umi-amplicon pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/umi-amplicon/usage), [parameters](https://nf-co.re/umi-amplicon/parameters) and [output](https://nf-co.re/umi-amplicon/output).

-## Contributions and Support

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#umi-amplicon` channel](https://nfcore.slack.com/channels/umi-amplicon) (you can join with [this invite](https://nfcore.slack.com/join/shared_invite/zt-upal21yp-CFRVZhZp2BwMwiKx2bNDw)).

 ## Citation

-If you use umi-amplicon for your analysis please cite it using the following doi: [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)
+If you use umi-amplicon for your analysis please cite it and nf-core for credit.

 You can cite the `nf-core` publication as follows: